Classification in Equilibrium: Structure of Optimal Decision Rules: Baseline Model

-\paragraph{Two-cut Rules.} Two-cut rules are not as commonly used as threshold rules in practice.
-As with threshold rules, there are two families of two-cut rules, each of which is defined as follows. \begin{definition} Algorithm $\delta$ is a \textbf{two-cut rule} if, for some $\tau_L<\tau_H$, $\delta$ is of one of the following forms:
+\paragraph{Two-Cut Rules.} In addition to standard threshold rules, we also consider classifiers that assign positive or negative outcomes on a band of scores.
+We refer to these as ``two-cut rules."
+As with threshold rules, they come in two canonical forms, defined below. \begin{definition} Algorithm $\delta$ is a \textbf{two-cut rule} if, for some $\tau_L<\tau_H$, $\delta$ is of one of the following forms:

 \end{definition}

 \mbox{}\\

 As displayed in Figure \ref{Fig:TwoCutRules}, an inner two-cut rule is a ``Goldilocks'' rule (\textit{i.e.}, to be rewarded under $\delta^I$, $s_i$ must be neither too large ($s_i \leq \tau_R$) nor too small ($s_i\geq \tau_L$).
 Conversely, an outer two-cut rule is an anti-Goldilocks rule: to be rewarded under $\delta^O$, $s_i$ must be sufficiently small ($s_i\leq \tau_L$) or sufficiently large ($s_i \geq \tau_R$).